bjin01/patchsystems/README.md

 ## future improvments:
-1. add RHEL package install support
-2. Intensive testing for reboot schedule is needed if you want to deploy patches to several hundreds systems.
+1. Intensive testing for reboot schedule is needed if you want to deploy patches to several hundreds systems.
-3. Add salt grains to indicate staging environment
+2. Add salt grains to indicate staging environment

 ## monitoring job status
 __jobstatus.py__ shows status from jobs which had been created by patchsystemsByGroupWithRebootV2.py.